JoanDidac/frontend-template-m3/README.md

 User can see the total list of review for a drone with his own review User can Rate the drones
 User can comment the posts
-User can access my profile control pannel user can add/delete post, reviews and modify them at will.
+User can access my profile control panel user can add/delete post, reviews and modify them at will.
 User can log out
 Backlog
 Mapbox to show where the post was taken and which drone was used Like button for drones
 Built With
 React - The web framework used
 Node.js - Backend server
 Express - Web application framework
+Code Stats
 Number of functions: 27
 Number of variables: 34
 Number of useEffects: 9
 Number of hooks: 13

-Links
+Useful links
 Presentation slides
 Backend repository
 Frontend repository